madmurphy/libconfini/dev/hackings/baremetal/README.md

    `src/confini.c`)
 3. `dev/hackings/baremetal/str2num.h` (pasted to the public header `src/confini.h`)
-4. `dev/hackings/baremetal/pp-utils.c` (pasted to the private module `src/confini.c`)
-5. `no-dist/hackings/baremetal/c-standard-library.h` (pasted to the public
+4. `no-dist/hackings/baremetal/c-standard-library.h` (pasted to the public
    header `src/confini.h` after having been automaticaly generated either by the `configure` script, as an exact copy of `dev/hackings/baremetal/c-standard-library.h`, or by `make